Our officers will impound dogs when they are found straying.

 Seizing a dog from its property

-Council officers can seize a dog from its property if it has been involved in an attack within the preceding 72 hours and if Council believes that the dog is not able to be secured safely on its property.
-Council officers leave a notice of seizure on the property if this has occurred.
+Our officers can seize a dog from its property if it has been involved in an attack within the preceding 72 hours and if we believe the dog is not able to be secured safely on its property.
+Our officers leave a notice of seizure on the property if this has occurred.

-A claim for release of a seized dog from Council's pound may be made only if Council is satisfied that the relevant control requirements are capable of being met.
+A claim for release of a seized dog from Council's pound may be made only if we are satisfied that the relevant control requirements are capable of being met.

-Council officers and members of the public sometimes set traps to capture cats suspected of causing damage to property or the environment.
-Where cats are identified by a collar and tag and/or microchip, Council's first priority is to return the cat home if the owner can be contacted.
+Our officers and members of the public sometimes set traps to capture cats suspected of causing damage to property or the environment.
+Where cats are identified by a collar and tag and/or microchip, our first priority is to return the cat home if the owner can be contacted.

 Members of the public sometimes take trapped cats directly to the RSPCA.